martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

 #### Load more items in an e-commerce site by clicking "More" button

 This example is similar to the one above.
-The only difference is that in the site items are loaded by clicking a single button multiple times.
+The only difference is that in this site items are loaded by clicking a single button multiple times.
 In this case the *Element click selector* should be configured to use "Click more" click type.
 In figure 2 you can see how to configure the *Element click selector*